-A.B. e Coll. , &c., Termino - A.D. - prout statuta requirunt examinatus in Primam [vel Secundam vel Tertiam vel Quartam] Classem Candidatorum qui in Literis Humanioribus [vel in Scientiis Mathematicis et Physicis vel in Scientia Naturali vel in Jurisprudentia vel in Historia Moderna vel in S. Theologia] Honore digni sunt habiti relatus est.
+A.B. e Coll. , &c., Termino - A.D. - prout statuta requirunt examinatus in Primam [vel Secundam vel Tertiam vel Quartam] Classem Candidatorum qui in Literis Humanioribus [vel in Scientiis Mathematicis et Physicis vel in Scientia Naturali vel in Furisprudentia vel in Historia Moderna vel in S. Theologia] Honore digni sunt habiti relatus est.

 Ita testamur

-$$\left\{ \begin{matrix} A.B.\\ C.D.\\ E.F.\\ G.H.\\ I.K. \end{matrix}

-ight\}$$
+$$\begin{cases} A.B. \\ C.D. \\ E.F. \\ G.H. \\ I.K. \end{cases}$$

 Examinatores.

 13. If it shall appear to the Examiners in any Honour School that any Candidate not placed by them in one of the four Classes has nevertheless shown in his examination sufficient merit to entitle him to a certificate of having passed in one or more of the subjects of the Pass School, they shall give such certificate accordingly in the manner and form hereinbefore provided.
-But any such Candidate shall not be disqualified from offering himself at any future Examination in the same manner as he might have done if he had not obtained such Certificate.